 Everything included a thorough display – no messing about.

-It also appeared in Street Talk: The Language of Coronation Street (Toronto, 1986), compiled by Jeffrey Miller and edited by Graham Nown; this book is “a compendium of idiomatic British English, mostly Lancashire English as, and only as, that language is portrayed in the scripts of Coronation Street”, a television soap opera created in 1960, set in Weatherfield, a fictional town based on Salford, near Manchester, in north-western England:
+The phrase the full monty also occurs in Street Talk: The Language of Coronation Street (Toronto, 1986), compiled by Jeffrey Miller and edited by Graham Nown.
+This book is “a compendium of idiomatic British English, mostly Lancashire English as, and only as, that language is portrayed in the scripts of Coronation Street”, a television soap opera created in 1960, set in Weatherfield, a fictional town based on Salford, near Manchester, in north-western England:

 full monty: everything included.
 To avoid the awkwardness of stumbling through an unfamiliar menu, someone might tell the waiter: ‘We’ll have the full monty.’

-Russell Nash used the phrase in this review of The Edinburgh Festival Fringe, published in The Stage on 1st September 1994:
+Russell Nash used the phrase attributively in this review of The Edinburgh Festival Fringe, published in The Stage (London, England) of Thursday 1st September 1994:

 The Dave Schneider Show